-When the General Data Protection Regulation (GDPR) comes into effect on 25 May 2018, it will give businesses an opportunity to win and/or regain trust from their customers when it comes to personal data and privacy.
+Now the General Data Protection Regulation (GDPR) has come into force, it gives businesses the opportunity to win and/or regain trust from their customers when it comes to personal data and privacy.
 The latter was something very important to the legendary founder of Apple.

 Back in 2010 at the All Things Digital: D8 Conference, Steve Jobs stated that the manufacturer of the iPhone had a very different view of privacy than other companies in Silicon Valley.

 He said: “We take privacy extremely seriously.
 As an example, we worry a lot about location in phones.
 We worry that [for example] a 14-year-old is going to get stalked, or something terrible will happen, because of our phone.

 “Before any app can get location data, we don’t make it the rule that they can get set up a panel and ask for permission, because they might not follow that rule.
 They must call our location services, and we put up the panel saying that this app wants to use your location data.
 We ask the user where it’s OK with them, every time they want to use it.